BayArena

 Alternatively, take exit 22 Leverkusen-Opladen, turn right onto the Bonner Straße, direct right again onto the Europaring, and, after passing underneath the A3, left onto the Bismarckstraße.
 Continue for about a kilometre and, after having gone underneath the A1, you will reach the stadium.

-The BayArena lies at 10 minutes walking (crossing the park) from overground metro (S-Bahn) stop Leverkusen Mitte.
+The BayArena lies at about 10 minutes walking (crossing the park) from overground metro (S-Bahn) stop Leverkusen Mitte.
 Leverkusen Mitte is served by line 6, which runs between Cologne and Düsseldorf.
-From both destinations the trip is about half an hour.
+From both cities the journey is about half an hour.

 One can also take a train from Cologne’s main railway station and get off at Leverkusen Schlebusch station (15-minute ride).
 From there it is a 15-minute walk to the stadium.